Golf Without Clubs

 It just has to be part of your conversational toolbox.

+- You do not need to play golf to succeed in business; you just need to understand why others enjoy it.
 And once you do, you’ll never get stuck again when golf comes up.